 A total of 43 people have died from COVID-19 in the county, with 21 from the Citadel, 15 from N.C.
 State Veterans Home, one from Liberty Commons and six not associated with a congregate care facility.
 A total of 228 people at congregate care facilities have tested positive.

 Monday also marks the ninth day in a row that the county has seen a double-digit increase in COVID-19 cases.
 A total of 1,199 people have tested positive, an increase of 36 from one day earlier, and 309 are currently positive.
 An additional 32 people have recovered, bringing the recovery total to 847.
-At least 6,584 tests have been reported to the county and 17 people are being hospitalized.
+At least 6,584 tests have been reported to the county and 17 Rowan residents are being hospitalized.

 The average age of positive cases has been dropping for weeks as younger age groups are testing positive more frequently.
 The average age of cases is 44.3.
 Those aged 18-35 comprise the plurality of cases in the county, at 357; They are followed by those aged 36-50, at 300.
 Those older than 65 represent 237 cases.
 The 51-64 age bracket represents 195 cases.
 A total of 110 people under 18 have tested positive for COVID-19.